kristoffer-dyrkorn/software-renderer/tutorial/2/README.md

 The code in this these two examples set up a canvas element to cover the entire browser window, and to have a pixel resolution that depends on the given `devicePixelRatio`.

-When drawing triangles it is nice to work in low resolution, that means we can more easily see what is going on.
-So we would like to see large pixels.
-After some experimenting, a `devicePixelRatio` of 0.2 is a suitable value.

 The default behaviour for browsers is to smooth out low resolution graphics to they become less jaggy.
 However, we want the opposite: We want to see clear, boxy pixels on our screens.
 To support that, we style the `<canvas>` element in HTML with a message to the browser to not smooth out the pixels: